swcarpentry/shell-novice/setup.md

 Once installed, you can open a terminal by running the program Git Bash from the Windows start menu.

+To avoid that the name 'Git Bash' results in confusion during the Software Carpentries, recall that Bash is a much older piece of software than Git; Git makes it only possible to use the Unix Shell Bash inside Windows.
+So, Bash is a flavor of the command shell, and Git Bash is no special flavor of Bash.

 **For advanced users:**

 As an alternative to Git for Windows you may wish to [Install the Windows Subsystem for Linux][wsl]